bcatarino/customer-matches/README.md

 - Could verify if the customer exists and returns 404 if it doesn't.
 - Could return a proper http code when the customer exists but has no license.
 - Implement authorization so that only allowed users could access their data.
+- Could probably create some sort of inheritance model for content that could be reused, but considering we only have 2 types, it felt over-engineering to do it now.